Most people don’t wake up and say, “I’m emotionally unavailable.”

 - having no model of healthy emotional expression

-Feelings are dangerous.
-Closeness is risky.”
-Emotional avoidance became armor.
+Your brain learned: Feelings are dangerous.
+Closeness is risky.
+Emotional avoidance became armour.

 Where Emotional Unavailability Comes From?